 Instead of being passed from hand to hand like the torch, The Ball is played with in as many kick–abouts and games of football as possible along the way to the host country.

-It is more than just a symbol of fair play to be admired from afar — it invites people from all walks of life to share in the joy of participation by directly engaging them in playing the game and indirectly by connecting them to the World Cup.
+It is more than just a symbol of fair play to be admired from afar — The Ball invites people from all walks of life to share in the joy of participation.
+It engages them directly in playing the game and indirectly by connecting them to the World Cup.

 “It’s an honour to sign The Ball.”

 — Pat Nevin, former Chelsea & Scotland captain, June 2002

 On The Ball’s epic journey to the World Cup, it is played with in organised games of football, in kick–abouts and in juggling sessions.
 Anyone and everyone can engage with The Ball, sign it, kick it and help it along its way.
 The Ball becomes a representative of unity in a divided world.
 It enriches the World Cup with a symbol that matches the spirit of the Olympic Flame.

 In the summer of 1998, three friends (Phil Wake, Christian Wach and Richard Hamilton) went to the FIFA World Cup in France where they became fascinated by the songs and celebrations of supporters.
 They were captivated by the power that music had to bring rival fans together and discovered through kick–abouts that football truly is a global language.
 Infected by the World Cup bug, they began planning an overland trip to the next World Cup in Korea & Japan.

 Realizing that their ball was in fact “The Ball” – football’s equivalent to the Olympic Torch – Phil and Christian set off from Battersea Park in London, the birthplace of modern rules football.
 They travelled 8,000 miles with a replica of the official adidas World Cup ball, going overland, on foot, by bus, or train (and very occasionally by plane) across Central and Eastern Europe into Asia to reach their final destination, the World Cup finals in Korea.